KnightChaser/docker-elk-winlogbeat/README.md

         http.host: "0.0.0.0"
         xpack.monitoring.elasticsearch.hosts: [ "http://elasticsearch:9200" ]
         ```
-        * `logstash/pipeline/logstash.conf` is for Logstash pipelining configuration connected to any preconfigured Windows endpoint(from winlogbeat). `port` setting in `input` should be corresponded to both `docker-compose.yml` and winlogbeat YML setting file in Windows endpoint. `hosts` in `output` section describes Elasticsearch connection information.
+        * `logstash/pipeline/logstash.conf` is for the Logstash pipelining configuration connected to any pre-configured Windows endpoint(from winlogbeat). `port` setting in `input` should correspond to both `docker-compose.yml` and winlogbeat YML setting file in Windows endpoint. `hosts` in `output` section describes Elasticsearch connection information.
 This information should be identical to `docker-compose.yml`.
 Other configurations may be adjusted for your needs(For parsing, indexing, transforming data during the pipelining procedure.).
-        ```json
+        ```
         input {
             beats{
                 port => 5000